 Bookcliff Middle School – 2008, 2013

 Bookcliff Middle School enrolls 545 students in grades 6-8 in Grand Junction, Mesa County Valley School District #51.
 It has a free and reduced population of 60%, and has a 35% mobility rate.
 Bookcliff’s schoolwide reform efforts have resulted in increased student achievement recognition by the Colorado Department of high growth status.
 Their faculty engages in regularly embedded, teacher-led, inquiry-based professional learning centered on student learning, assessment literacy, and research-based instructional strategies.
 The school has developed unique scheduling to provide time for these embedded learning opportunities, student leadership and community-building, as well as flexible time for targeted academic interventions, community service activities, and project-based learning initiatives.
 Bookcliff has developed a strong Dual Immersion Academy within their school and has worked diligently to create a welcoming and positive learning environment across the entire learning community.
-Their staff is led by their principal, Cathy Drake.
+Their staff is led by their principal, Jim Butterfield.

 Corwin International Magnet School – 2013